 A lot of new lawyers entered their appearances for Mead Johnson this week in the MDL.
 Could it be a coincidence?
 Sure.
 But I like to think they are rattled by that $60 million verdict.

-March 15, 2024: Illinois State Court Jury Awards $60 Million To Plaintiffs In NEC Lawsuit
+March 15, 2024: Illinois State Court Jury Awards $60 Million to Plaintiffs in NEC Lawsuit

 An Illinois state court jury awarded $60 million to plaintiffs in a state court NEC lawsuit against Mead Johnson.
 The jury found that the company did not adequately warn of the risks of NEC associated with its cow’s milk-based formula for premature infants and that failure to warn led to a child’s death.